 Although adult emerald ash borer will conduct some maturation feeding (on ash foliage), it is the larval stage of this insect that causes the most amount of damage to ash trees.
 The larvae feed in the nutrient- and water-conducting tissues beneath the bark, which can lead to the eventual girdling of the tree.
 This damage can be seen as S-shaped galleries when bark is removed.
 Vertical splits or cracks can also form in the bark over these larval galleries.
 Heavily infested trees exhibit canopy dieback, beginning at the top of the tree.
 Some ash trees will push water-sprouts or epicormic shoots from their base or branches.
 D-shaped exit holes are created by the emerging adults.
 “Blonding,” or evidence of woodpecker feeding activity on emerald ash borer larvae, may be visible on the bark.
 This occurs as the woodpeckers forage for the insects, leading to bark removal.
 This can be a very visible sign that there may be emerald ash borer present.
 Emerald ash borer will attack healthy ash trees, although adults may prefer to feed on or lay eggs on stressed trees.
 When emerald ash borer populations are high, small trees can die within 1-2 years of initial infestation, while larger trees may take 3-4 years before succumbing to this pest.

 The US Forest Service has conducted research suggesting that, in a forested setting where EAB is present, the removal of large diameter ash trees may significantly decrease the number of emerald ash borer adults that could be produced by the stand, while preserving the smaller diameter ash trees.
-A very small percentage of North American Fraxinus spp. have been found to show signs of resistance to emerald ash borer, although this is not certain to what extent this will help ash survive this insect.
+A very small percentage of North American Fraxinus spp. have been found to show signs of resistance to emerald ash borer, although it is not certain to what extent this will help ash survive this insect.

 For seasonal messages about locally specific MA pest activity, including emerald ash borer, please refer to the Landscape Message.
 For more information about the emerald ash borer, please visit: http://www.emeraldashborer.info/.